California legislature bars facial recognition for police body cameras

 The bill reflects growing discontent in the United States over facial recognition, which government agencies have used for years and now has become more powerful with the rise of cloud computing and artificial intelligence technologies.
 San Francisco and Oakland voted this year to ban city personnel from using it.

-Critics have said facial recognition is not ready for prime time, pointing to technology from Amazon.com Inc (AMZN.O) and others that struggled to identify the gender of individuals with darker skin in recent studies.
+Critics have said facial recognition is not ready for prime time, pointing to technology from Amazon.com Inc and others that struggled to identify the gender of individuals with darker skin in recent studies.
 This has prompted fears of unjust arrests.

 Amazon has defended its work and said all users must follow the law.